jonnations/CarnivoranDentitionDiet_MS/README.md

 - pacman, tidyverse, tidybayes, brms, cmdstanr, phytools, geiger, mclust, polycor, NbClust, ggstar, janitor, here, caret

 - All of these packages should be available in CRAN.
-See the brms [FAQ](https://github.com/paul-buerkner/brms#faq) for details on installing Stan, cmndstanr, and brms.
+See the brms [FAQ](https://github.com/paul-buerkner/brms#faq) for details on installing Stan, cmndstanr, and brms. [pacman](http://trinker.github.io/pacman/vignettes/Introduction_to_pacman.html) makes it easy to install and load multiple packages.

 ## Layout: